MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-microsoftdefenderantivirus.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows you to configure the maximum size of archive files such as .ZIP or .CAB that will be scanned.
 The value represents file size in kilobytes (KB).
 The default value is 0 and represents no limit to archive size for scanning.

 If you enable this setting, archive files less than or equal to the size specified will be scanned.